MichelaZ/PewletteHackardDB/README.md

 ```
 ![unique titles.]( https://github.com/MichelaZ/PewletteHackardDB/blob/main/Resources/unique_titles.png)

-5. Using the count and group by functions I gathered a the number of employees in each department that were retirement eligible.
+5. Using the count and group by functions I gathered the number of employees in each department that were retirement eligible.
 ```
 Select * from unique_titles
 SELECT COUNT(ut.emp_no), ut.title